vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > The heart is deceitful above all things, ...
 (Jeremiah 17 ESV)

 So, this interesting conflict exists between self-self and self-interacting with the world.
 This conflict could be one of the reasons for the concept of God, which perhaps tilts the bias toward generally positive results.
 God could be introducing plurality and external perspective into individuals' perspective - self-conception as an aggregate (multitude) that pushes focus outwards.

 > Do you not know that you are God's temple and that God's Spirit dwells in you?
 (1 Corinthians 3:16 ESV)

 > But one thing I do: forgetting what lies behind and straining forward to what lies ahead, (Philippians 3:13 ESV)

 > Let your eyes look directly forward, and your gaze be straight before you.
 (Proverbs 4:25 ESV)

+It is not about you.
+It is not about now.
+Past immutable turns bring you here, but what you do now on is about a sunny future for others and a great path to get there.

+> But seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare.
+(Jeremiah 29:7 ESV)

+> ... he who endeavours to better his condition, and to make his children wiser and happier than himself; whatever may be his motives, he will not have lived in vain.
+(The Martyrdom Of Man)

-I wonder if the greater capacity of an individual's neural system correlates with greater danger for these things.
+I wonder if the greater capacity of an individual's neural system correlates with greater danger for ego loops.
 I also wonder if internal monologue - the ego's talk - comes with so many downsides, that it highly muted in some individuals.
 Once, I asked a colleague at university what physics explained then that I clearly sense that I exist.
 And he responded that he has no idea what I am talking about.
 Some people do report not having any internal monologue at all, but rather sensing shapes of ideas instead.

 Focus on someone else's inner state or a status within a group can lead to similar vicious loops.